 An evolving initiative

 Our understanding of our world and our history doesn’t stand still.
 As our ideas of what’s important and significant evolve, so too will Scotland’s Recognised Collections.
-Brodick Castle’s Core Collection is the most recent collection to have achieved the special status, in November 2016.
+In November 2019 the Prehistoric Collection at Kilmartin Museum became the 50th collection to be recognised as Nationally Signification to Scotland.

 The Recognition Scheme and Fund will also develop over time.
 Museums Galleries Scotland has run both on behalf of the Scottish Government since the initiative began in 2006.
 In 2014, we commissioned the Evaluation of the Recognition Scheme and Fund and we continue to make improvements to how we operate both.